What it does: Provides specialist banking needs to farmers

-Bendigo and Adelaide Bank Group has embraced flexible working practices.
-Once you’ve completed the grad program, you should have the option of part-time work, remote working, job sharing and variable start and finish times.
-Leave options include parental leave, study leaves, ‘career break’ leave and the opportunity to purchase extra annual leave.
+Rural Bank has embraced flexible working practices.
+Once you’ve completed the grad program, you should have the option flexible working arrangements, remote working, job sharing and variable start and finish times.
+Leave options include parental leave, study leaves, ‘career leave’ and the opportunity to purchase extra annual leave.
 You may also have access to a share scheme and salary packaging.

 Rural Bank is committed to seeing our people thrive.
 Given the size of the bank, grads have the opportunity to be mentored by senior staff, including the Managing Director.